 - uterine fibroids

 Surgery is also sometimes used to help open tubes that transfer sperm to the penis.

 ART treatments may produce multiple pregnancies at once.
-While such cases are on the decline, researchers estimate by 2011 about 35 percent of twin births and 75 percent of triplet or higher-order births in the United States resulted from conception assisted by fertility treatments.
+While such cases are on the decline, researchers estimated that by 2011 about 35 percent of twin births and 77 percent of triplet or higher-order births in the United States resulted from conception assisted by fertility treatments.

 To help you choose the best treatment options possible, your doctor will review your health history and look for any potential reproductive problems in both you and your partner.

 COH may be tried before ART, depending on the outcomes of your doctor’s investigation.
-Even if ART is attempted, it can take multiple tries before a pregnancy occurs.
+Even if ART is attempted, it can take multiple tries before pregnancy occurs.
 On top of that, these are done once a month, as a female ovulates only once in a 28-day period on average.

 Opting for fertility treatments is no easy task, but your doctor can help you determine the right course for the most successful outcome possible.